dekarrin/ictiobus/docs/fishi-usage.md

 The first stage of an Ictiobus frontend is lexing (sometimes referred to as scanning).
-This is where code, input as a stream of UTF-8 encoded characters, is scanned for for recognizable symbols, which are passed to the parsing stage for further processing.
+This is where code, input as a stream of UTF-8 encoded characters, is scanned for recognizable symbols, which are passed to the parsing stage for further processing.
 These symbols are called *tokens* - the 'words' of the input language.
-Each token has a type, called the *token class*, that is later used by the parser.
+Each token has a type, called the *token class*, which is later used by the parser.

 ### FISHI Tokens Quick Reference